Jay Stewart: Later work and declining health

 Stewart could not overcome the pain of his daughter's death and turned to alcohol, which ultimately led to his departure from $ale of the Century in January 1988.
-During this time, he moved into the managerial field; one of his clients was Harry Stevens, who announced the syndicated version of Finders Keepers and the 1989 version of Pictionary.
+During this time, he moved into the managerial field; one of his clients was Harry M. Stevens, who announced the syndicated version of Finders Keepers and the 1989 version of Pictionary.

 Death

 On September 17, 1989, Stewart died by suicide by shooting himself in the carport of his home 11 days after his 71st birthday.
 An explanatory note and a last will and testament was discovered in his possession.
 He had been experiencing severe depression and he also suffered from chronic, intractable back pain for years, reportedly due to frequent heavy lifting during his work on Let's Make a Deal (Stewart had to carry prize display tables to and from the audience area whenever a game on Let's Make a Deal called for them; he would bring out the prizes, announce them, then take them back offstage when done).

 Stewart is buried at Forest Lawn Memorial Park in Hollywood Hills.